xCesi/xCesi/README.md

 - 👋 Hi, I’m @xCesi
 - 👀 I’m interested in software, making video ,blockchain
 - 🌱 I’m currently learning ADOBE and software
-- 💞️ I’m looking to collaborate on textile engineering
+- 💞️ I’m looking to collaborate on software and NFT or any blockchain technology
 - 📫 How to reach me moonsoon3447@outlook.com

 <!---